PostHog/posthog.com/contents/blog/customer-churn-analysis-guide.md

 Not much, really: **churn rate** is the percentage of customers who **stop using** your product during a given period of time; **retention rate** is the percentage of **existing customers** who **continue using** your product.

-In other words, if you have 1,000 customers and 100 of them cancel their subscription, your monthly churn rate would be 10% and your rentention rate would be 90%.
+In other words, if you have 1,000 customers and 100 of them cancel their subscription, your monthly churn rate would be 10% and your retention rate would be 90%.
 That's it.

 Simple, right?
 Yes, but these definitions ignore three important points: